 The Forbidden Fruit Trail was originally proposed in 2010 and built in 2011 as a result of collaboration between the Ketchum Ranger District and the Wood River Bicycle Coalition (the group has since changed its name to the Wood River Trails

 Coalition).
 Renee Catherine of the Ketchum Ranger District was instrumental in getting this project off the ground and going.
 The trail got a needed boost when a great trail builder, Duncan Mackenzie

 , happened to pass through the valley in 2010.
 He somehow found out about the project and volunteered to help.
 He scouted the region that Renee had in mind and then put his ideas to paper; coming up with an exciting conceptual design for the trail.
 Soon, Renee and Duncan were brainstorming, and from there a concrete proposal was developed.

 The final design of the project got an added lift when some outstanding designer/builders were hired on for the construction of the route.
 Experts in the initial 2011 build included Salinas, Colorado builder Tony Boone

-The 2011 construction was largely funded by a recreational grant from the USFS and the fundraising efforts of the Wood River Trails Coalition.
-This trail is an example of the benefits brought through collaborative efforts between trail advocacy groups and Federal land management agencies.
+The 2011 construction was largely funded by a recreational grant from the USFS, and through the fundraising efforts of the Wood River Trails Coalition.
+Forbidden Fruit Trail is an example of the benefits brought through collaborative efforts between trail advocacy groups and Federal land management agencies.
 It demonstrates just how effectively a project can be conceptualized, planned for, designed, built, and maintained for the the needs of its intended users.

 *For more detailed descriptions, topo maps, and information on the history, geology, and wildflowers of the Wood River Valley pick up a copy of Exploring Sun Valley online or find it at one of several local shops.